 |Table of Contents||Introduction|

 Around 1844, the “Little Church” is built on the reservation.
-It was a Millerite Church; a sect of the Congregationalist church.
+It was a Millerite Church, a branch of the 7th day Adventist Congregationalist church.
+The Millerites were part of the great revival from upstate NY.

-Today, there is no evidence of the church beyond photographs.
+Today, there is little evidence of the church beyond photographs.

 Reverend Gammage caused dissension in the Presbyterian Parish and formed a group called the Millerites.
 It was during this period a small building was erected and since that time, this building has been called the “Little Church.”